-You hear that gnawing coming from your living room sofa?
+You hear that gnawing sound coming from your living room sofa?

 More than just being disgusting little abominations that make you afraid to walk barefoot within your own home, mice pose serious health risks to you and your family.

-Mice are filthy; one mouse is capable of leaving 9,000 highly toxic droppings in a calendar year!
-That’s why Terminix Canada makes your family’s safety our top priority as we manage your rodent control & pest removal plans.
+Mice are filthy.
+One mouse is capable of leaving 9,000 highly toxic droppings in a calendar year!
+That’s why Terminix Canada makes your family’s safety our top priority as we manage your rodent control and pest removal plans.

 Your Terminix rodent exterminator will implement mouse removal measures including:

 Terminix Canada’s residential pest control services will safely and efficiently get rid of mice in your home.
-We use the latest methods of Norway rat control and other common rat species in Ontario.
+We use the latest methods of Norway rat control in Ontario.

 Terminix Canada firmly believes that the health and safety of you and your family is top priority.
 By helping you understand and recognize the risks that rodents pose, that awareness and knowledge will be invaluable in preventing them returning in the future.